mattermost/docs/source/install/common-prod-deploy-tar.rst

       sudo systemctl enable mattermost.service

-Once you're Mattermost server is up and running, create your first Mattermost user, `invite more users <https://docs.mattermost.com/channels/manage-channel-members.html>`__, and explore the Mattermost platform.
+Once your Mattermost server is up and running, create your first Mattermost user, `invite more users <https://docs.mattermost.com/channels/manage-channel-members.html>`__, and explore the Mattermost platform.